Print vs. Digital Reading and Annotation Study

-Welcome to the Digital Compendium component of my dissertation, “Adolescents’ Out-of-School Digital Reading Practices,” the culminating project towards my PhD in Contemporary Learning and Interdisciplinary Research from Fordham University.
-This digital compendium contains an overview of the research, as well as examples of teens’ digital reading as captured through screen recordings.
+The following content is the digital component of Dr. Lauren Zucker’s dissertation, “Adolescents’ Out-of-School Digital Reading Practices.”
+This website contains an overview of the research study, as well as examples of teens’ digital reading as captured through screen recordings.

 Overview of the Research Study